JiBB/songbook/Example/README.md

 ## License

-These example songs are licensed under the Creative Commons Attribution-ShareAlike License - see the [LICENSE](LICENSE) file for details
+Except as noted otherwise, the files for generating this website and the example songs are licensed under the Creative Commons Attribution-ShareAlike License - see the [LICENSE](LICENSE) file for details.